marcodalessandro76/MPPI/README.md

 Finally, you can also install the package inside a virtual environment.

+It is possible to automatically generate the documentation.
+To this scope runs

+  make html

+from the folder where the package is installed.
+The root of the documentation is located in the file /package_dir/sphinx_build/html/index.html

 ## Features
 The package is composed by several module each of which contains one ore more classes:

-- __InputFiles__ : Create and manage input files for pw.x program of the QuantumEspresso package and for Yambo.
+- __InputFiles__ : create and manage input files for pw.x program of the QuantumEspresso package and for Yambo.
 - __Calculators__ : prepare and run a single QuantumESPRESSO or Yambo computation.
 - __Datasets__ : organize and run several computations for both QuantumESPRESSO and Yambo.
-- __Parsers__ : Classes to extract data from the output files and database QuantumESPRESSO and Yambo.
+- __Parsers__ : classes to extract data from the output files and database QuantumESPRESSO and Yambo.
-    Other parsers, from outer packages, can be also used.
-- __Utilities__ : Collect some useful low-level functions used by the other modules of the package.
+- __Utilities__ : collect some useful low-level functions used by the other modules of the package.
+- __Models__ : implement some physical models.
+Actually the module contains one tool to deal with gaussian pulses and and one to analyze the time dynamics of a two-level-system.

 ## Tutorials and examples
 We provide many jupyter notebooks that show the functionality of each module of the package.